 This is particularly relevant in sensitive areas such as hiring, criminal justice, healthcare, and education.

 Accountability and Transparency in Algorithm

-Accountability in AI means that those who design and deploy algorithms take responsibility for the outcomes of their systems.
+Accountability in AI means that developers and organizations take responsibility for the ethical design, deployment, and outcomes of AI systems.